elementor/elementor-developers-docs/src/addons/plugin-header.md

  */
 ```

-WordPress will display this information in "*WordPress Dashboard*" > "*Plugins*" screen:
+WordPress will display this information in the "*WordPress Dashboard*" > "*Plugins*" screen:

 ![Plugins screen](/assets/img/elementor-test-addon-plugin-screen.png)